-- .
-DB2
+- DB2 ()

 - Firebird

 - MS Access 97, 2000, 2003, 2007, 2013

-- MS SQL Server from 2005, all editions including Express and Azure
+- MS SQL Server from 2005, all editions including Express and Azure SQL Database

 - MariaDB

 - MySQL v4, v5

 - Oracle from 9i (all editions)

-- PostgreSQL
+- PostgreSQL (including version 12)

 - SQLite

 - Informix (#)

-- Ingres (#)

-- InterBase (#) - Sybase Adaptive Server Anywhere (Sybase ASA) (#) - Sybase Adaptive Server Enterprise (Sybase ASE) (#)

-(#) - No further development will be undertaken on these DBMSs, due to a general lack of interest in these products from the Enterprise Architect user base.
-This will allow Sparx Systems to concentrate its efforts on the other areas of Database modeling.
+- Ingres (#) - InterBase (#) - Sybase Adaptive Server Anywhere (Sybase ASA) (#) - Sybase Adaptive Server Enterprise (Sybase ASE) (#) - () Only compatible for DB2 when hosted in Windows and Linux environments. - (#) No further development will be undertaken on these DBMSs, as these products are not commonly used by the Enterprise Architect user base.
+This will allow Sparx Systems to concentrate its efforts on the other areas of Database modeling which are used extensively.

-To perform data modeling for a particular DBMS, you must have the appropriate data types for that DBMS in your repository; you can download the most up-to-date data definitions from the 'Resources' page of the Sparx Systems web site
+• To perform data modeling for a particular DBMS, you must have the appropriate data types for that DBMS in your repository; you can download the most up-to-date data definitions from the 'Resources' page of the Sparx Systems web site